karayamanemre/space-travelers/README.md

 ### Prerequisites

-- Install git in your computer.
+- Please install git and the code editor of your choice on your computer.
-- Install a code editor.
-- A web browser to view the output.

 ### Setup